 Practice makes perfect: That’s the motto at "the real park" (trp) obstacle park near Prodkamm mountain station.
 The snow park at Flumserberg ski resort – stretching across more than 700 m – lets freestyle skiers and snowboarders experience a heaping scoop of freedom, thrill, and action.
-The highlight of the trp is the Big Air Bag: The giant air cushion provides a safe environment for winter sports enthusiasts to practice new tricks or to consolidate what they have already learned.

 Tip: Above the Prodalp, ski cross and snowboard cross enthusiasts can live it up on an action-packed slope with waves, jumps and banked turns.
 In the past it used to be the competition site of the giantXtour.